gtanya89/ZyudlyLabs_chatbot_interface/README.md

 PMI(w,c) = log (p(w,c)/(p(w)p(c)))

-PMI measures the likeliness of w and c to occur together vs if they were to exit independently.
+PMI measures the likeliness of w and c to occur together vs if they were to exist independently.

 ## Compute word to context co-occurrence matrix